-Music Lawyer – When Does a Singer Need a Music Lawyer?
+When Does a Singer Need a Music Lawyer?

-Before Signing your Agreement
+Before signing your agreement

-Firstly if you’ve started writing songs, if this is collaboration with other writers this is when you may need a music lawyer.
+Firstly if you’ve started writing songs, if this is a collaboration with other writers this is when you may need a music lawyer.
 A music lawyer will be able to help you decide who owns the copyright, who gets what percentage of royalties and who owns the stage name.

-You’ve start writing songs and when presented with a publishing agreement.
+You’ve started writing songs and when presented with a publishing agreement.
 This is the time to contact a music lawyer.
 You’ll be looking for a publisher to help you find the best deal for your songs.
 A music lawyer will help sift through the deal and see whether it’s appropriate to the songs you are writing.

 You won’t need a manager until you’ve established yourself well in the music industry, but when that happens it’s likely you’ll be approached by a few management companies all at once.
 As soon as you get an offer, get a music lawyer!
 There have been times when not having a music lawyer read over the contract has left an act poor even after they’ve left the manager.
 Be cautious and don’t rush into things just because you’re excited about the opportunity.